 Per Page:

-A view of the Twin Pitons - the symbols of the island that also appear on the national flag - with the town of Soufriere in the foreground.
+A view of the Twin Pitons -- symbols of Santa Lucia that also appear on the national flag -- with the town of Soufrière in the foreground.

-Another view of the Twin Pitons showing more of the town of Soufriere in the foreground.
+A view of Santa Lucia's Twin Pitons, showing the town of Soufrière in the foreground.

-A view showing part of the town of Soufriere and its harbor.
+A view showing the town of Soufrière, Santa Lucia, and its harbor.

 A quiet bay along the Saint Lucia coastline.

-Sulfur Springs is billed as the world's only drive-in volcano.
+Sulfur Springs on Santa Lucia is billed as the world's only drive-in volcano.
 The two boxes house monitoring devices that keep track of seismic activity.

-Pigeon Island is a former islet (180,000 sq m; 44 acres) off the north point of Saint Lucia joined to the mainland in 1972 by a man-made causeway - built from the town of Gros Islet with soil excavated to form the Rodney Bay Marina.
-This view is from the top of Pigeon Island looking back toward the causeway and the main island.
+Pigeon Island is a former islet (180,000 sq m; 44 acres) off the north point of Saint Lucia that was joined to the mainland in 1972 by a man-made causeway.

-View from Fort Rodney on Pigeon Island showing Rodney Bay on the right and the causeway from the island to the Saint Lucia mainland.
+View from Fort Rodney on Pigeon Island, Santa Lucia, showing Rodney Bay and the causeway from the island to the mainland.

-A cannon at Fort Rodney at the top of Pigeon Island.
+A cannon at Fort Rodney on Pigeon Island, Santa Lucia.

 Street view of a town on the east side of Saint Lucia.